 The JahRoc Story So Far…

-In 1982 Gary Bennett and David Paris were members of ‘Bob Hawke’s Surf Team’ when they first bumped into each other, while searching with their girlfriends Janie Nelson and Sue Drage for spare parts for their old surfers wagons in a wreckers yard in Nambour, Queensland.
+In 1982 Gary Bennett and David Paris were members of ‘Bob Hawke’s Surf Team’ when they first bumped into each other, while searching with their girlfriends Janie Nelson and Sue Drage for spare parts for their old surfer’s wagons in a wreckers yard in Nambour, Queensland.
 Gary was a young carpenter who had been on a working holiday in Queensland and David was a cabinet maker by trade.
 The girls struck up a conversation and bingo, connections were made.
-All were originally from Western Australia and had many things in common – surfing, mutual friends and a loathing of the education system!
+All were originally from Western Australia and had many things in common – surfing, mutual friends, and loathing of the education system!